 Concord Jct. has subsequently done a number of small runs of these sides, selling primarily at a table at the West Springfield show.
 These later sides aren't plated, so the modeler must apply Bare Metal Foil or specialized paint before applying them to a core kit or a sanded-down Walthers P-S lightweight body.

 Years ago, NJ Custom Brass imported a partially-assembled brass "kit" for the 1955 B&M/NH/BAR 6-4-6 sleepers.
 One of the lavatory windows is slightly mis-placed.
-The right 41-BNO-11 trucks are now available: Custom Finishing offers pewter kits, Train Station Products has a styrene kit, and Rapido has a ready-to-run version.
-Both of these look much better than ECW's plastic version.
+The right 41-BNO-11 trucks are available: Custom Finishing offers pewter kits, Train Station Products has a styrene kit, and Rapido has a ready-to-run version.
+All look much better than ECW's plastic version.
 For me, the most troublesome part of completing the NJCB car was the number and name boards.
 The etched and plated sides don't include any, since each of the owning railroads (B&M, BAR and NHNH&H) used different layouts.
 Plated brass panels were included in the kits, but they look too thick to me.
 I am fairly satisfied with the .015" nickel silver sheet from Clover House that I eventually stuck on with Walthers' Goo.